cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

    **Reading**: Database --> AcraServer --> Application.

    **Description**: application request data from database through AcraServer.
-AcraServer transparently decrypts/detokinze/unmask data and pass it to application.
+AcraServer transparently decrypts/detokenizes/unmasks data and passes it to application.

    {{< hint info >}}
    Raw data transfers using TLS with mutual authentication setup between application and AcraTranslator.
 Read more about